AmritAmar/mafia-of-ocaml/README.md

 packages installed using opam.
 These are not installed on the 3110 VM by default.

+* core
 * async
 * cohttp
 * ANSITerminal

-Note, that due to platform-specific issues with ANSITerminal on MacOS and Windows, we recommend using the CS 3110 VM when running the program suite.
+Note, that due to platform-specific issues with ANSITerminal on MacOS and Windows, we **strongly recommend** using the CS 3110 VM when running the program suite.
+We cannot guarantee the program will run as expected in any other environment.

 ## Running The Server
 The server can be run using the `make server` command.
 By default, the server